-	The Grade II listed building is a jaw-dropping example of post war British modernism, with what Pawson calls a “hyperbolic paraboloid roof” which he is clearly relishing working with.
+The Grade II listed building is a jaw-dropping example of post war British modernism with a hyperbolic paraboloid roof, with which Mr Pawson is clearly relishing working.

 “The roof is extraordinary.
 It soars up to the highest point 16 metres over your head.”

-He said his role was “more about retuning the existing architecture so it feels fresh” and to give Deyan and his team “everything they need to function as a world class museum.”
+The architect explained he saw his role as “more about retuning the existing architecture so it feels fresh” and to give Deyan and his team “everything they need to function as a world class museum.”

 He said he will deliberately keep the palette “calm and quiet” using concrete and hardwoods to accentuate the natural light they want to flood the space as much as possible.

-“The main thing is to retain and enhance all the spatial qualities of the building.”
+“The main thing is to retain and enhance all the spatial qualities of the building,” he said.

-In a video message from Apple’s Jonathan Ive, he welcomed the move for the “uniquely inspiring” museum.
+In a video message, Apple’s Jonathan Ive welcomed this new chapter for the “uniquely inspiring” museum.